Where have the wideouts gone? Explaining the recent bust rate for first-round WRs

 320.8 yards

 That's basically half the production with more receivers involved.
-But here's an economic theory to consider: after the boom of 2014, and with the increased emphasis on the passing game in the NFL, was it possible/likely teams were investing more and more draft capital into wide receivers?
+But here's an economic theory to consider: After the boom of 2014, and with the increased emphasis on the passing game, was it possible/likely teams were investing more and more draft capital into wide receivers?
 You better believe it.

 Draft Years

-Number of First-Round Receivers
+Number of first-round receivers

 2011-2013